vNPro3s/ai_chatbots_jossis/pro_files/python_hands-on_1.md

 ```
 How old are you - please provide input: 	29
-You were born in:  1991
+You were born in:  1995
 You are interested in a year in which you will have some ages - e.g., 93
 Please provide ages of interest: 	78
-You will be 78 in the 2069 year!
+You will be 78 in the 2073 year!
-To exit type 'ex' - any other key for new calculations!!!
+To exit type 'x' - any other key for new calculations!!!
 g
-How old are you - please provide input: 	42
+How old are you - please provide input: 	40
-You were born in:  1978
+You were born in:  1984
 You are interested in a year in which you will have some ages - e.g., 93
-Please provide ages of interest: 	89
+Please provide ages of interest: 	101
-You will be 89 in the 2067 year!
+You will be 89 in the 2085 year!
-To exit type 'ex' - any other key for new calculations!!!
+To exit type 'x' - any other key for new calculations!!!
-Ex
+x

 Process finished with exit code 0